emiel/decode-django/README.md

 - (2, 26) or "BZ"
 - (22, 6) or "VF"

-To get there I've used a tree-based approach.
+To get the combinations I've used a tree-based approach.
 Perhaps there are other ways and I'd be interested in hearing about them.
 Here goes!

 We'll use "1234" as our input string.
-Let's see if we break the problem down a bit, "divide and conquer".
+Let's see if we can break the problem down a bit, ah la "divide and conquer".
 We know the encoding only goes up to 26 and so we only need to consider single and double-digit combinations.
-So 12 is valid but 123 is definitely not a valid encoding.
-So looking at the first two digits we can say it is encoded as either 1 (followed by 2 or 23) or 12 (followed by 3 or 34).
+So 12 is valid but 123 is definitely falls outside of the encoding.
+So looking at the first two digits (12) we can say it is encoded as either 1 (followed by 2 or 23) or 12 (followed by 3 or 34).
 We can apply the same logic to 2... it is followed by either 3 or 34.

-<<Tree>>
+{{ Tree Diagram here }}

 Recursion

-Each node has an optional left and right edge.
+Each node has an optional left and right edge/node.

 You'll notice that we always have a possible decoding by taking each digit individually.
 This also gives an indication of the depth of the tree.
 So the